Ionized impurity scattering

 attractive potentials, or they move away from repellent ones.
 Effectively

 this results in a redistribution of the charge density and

 shields the range of the potential.

-involves a screening radius rs.
+screening radius rs.

 For dilute electron gases like in non-degenerate semiconductors